 Purchase an Eligible Product

 Some products must be ENERGY STAR® certified to qualify for a rebate.
-You can use this website to find out if an item is ENERGY STAR certified.
+You can use Natural Resources Canada’s searchable product list to find out if an item is ENERGY STAR certified.

 Complete the Application Form